Chapter 1:

 Part 6

-Two cars drove along one of the numerous dirt roads on the outskirts of Newtonville only lit by the glow of the moon and stars.
-The destination of these vehicles was the ridge referred to as Newtonville rock.
-Trailed by Vernon’s bright red sports car was Nicolaus’s sister’s old and reliable sedan.
-On Vernon’s side, silence between Amala and Katie created a harshly uncomfortable atmosphere, making him wish he’d opted to ride with the two teens in Nicolaus’s vehicle instead.
+Two cars drove along one of the numerous dirt roads on the outskirts of Newtonville, only lit by moonlight and twinkling stars.
+Newtonville rock, a ridge outside of a small sleepy town, and site of the incident; that was their destination.
+Trailed by Vernon’s bright red sports car was Nicolaus’s sister’s old and reliable black sedan.
+On Vernon’s side, smothering silence between Amala and Katie made him wish he’d opted to ride with the teens in Nicolaus’s vehicle instead.

 The two school boys texted back and forth, despite being no more than a few feet apart.
 “Dude, did you see what Lefty just said to Pete?”
 Harper called to Vergil who sat in the back seat.

 “Y-Yeah…crazy.”
 Was muttered in response.
 Nicolaus grumbled complaints under his breath.